Do you want to start Homeless Shelter business plan?

 - We not only provide short-term care but also guide long-term rehabilitation efforts.

-- We will provide opportunities for employment
+- We will provide employment opportunities.

 6.2 Sales Strategy

-- We will constantly approach investors for funds
+- We will constantly approach investors for funds.

-- We will provide quarter-year updates to all of our investors
+- We will provide quarter-year updates to all of our investors.

 6.3 Sales Monthly